How to Play Pool Better | Blatt Billiards

 Closed Bridge

 A closed bridge is where you take your index finger and gently wrap it around the pool cue, so it creates a circular opening.
-Then, the cue stick can be slid over the top of the middle finger for better control.
+Then, the cue stick can be slid over the top of your middle finger for better control.

 Elevated Bridge